Envirometrix/PredictiveSoilMapping/04-Soil_covariates.md

 <p class="caption">(\#fig:sp27gtif-mask)Final processed output.</p>
 </div>

 This demonstrates that R can be used to compute with large rasters provided that these operations can be parallelized.
-Suggested best practice for this is to: (1) design a tiling system that optimizes use of RAM and read/write speed of a disk, (2) prepare and test a function that can be then run in parallel, and (3) stitch back all tiles to a large raster using `gdalwarp`.
+Suggested best practice for this is to: (1) design a tiling system that optimizes use of RAM and read/write speed of a disk, (2) prepare and test a function that can then be run in parallel, and (3) stitch back all tiles to create a single large raster using `gdalwarp`.

-Note that Tiling and and stitching can not be applied universally to all problems e.g. functions that require global geographical search or all data in the raster, in such cases tiling should be applied with overlap (to minimize boundary effects) or to irregular tiling systems (e.g. per watershed).
-Once an optimal tiling system and function is prepared, R is no longer limited to running efficient computing, but only dependent on how much RAM and cores you have available i.e. it becomes more a hardware than a software problem.
+Note that Tiling and and stitching can not be applied universally to all problems e.g. functions that require global geographical search or all data in the raster.
+In such cases tiling should be applied with overlap (to minimize boundary effects) or to irregular tiling systems (e.g. per watershed).
+Once an optimal tiling system and function is prepared, R is no longer limited to running efficient computing, but only dependent on how much RAM and how many cores you have available i.e. it becomes more a hardware than a software problem.

 ## Summary points

 Soil covariate layers are one of the key inputs to predictive soil mapping.
-Before any spatial layer can be used for modeling, it typically needs to be preprocessed to remove artifacts, resample to a standard resolution, fill in the missing values etc. All these operations can be successfully run by combining R and Open Source GIS software and by careful programming and optimization.
+Before any spatial layer can be used for modeling, it typically needs to be preprocessed to remove artifacts, resample to a standard resolution, fill in any missing values etc. All these operations can be successfully run by combining R and Open Source GIS software and by careful programming and optimization.